rjones-lf/iroha/deploy/ansible/roles/iroha-standalone-config-gen/README.md

 iroha-standalone-config-gen
 =========

-A role to generate `genesis.block` and keypair for each node in listed in inventory.
+A role that generates `genesis.block` and keypair for each node in listed in inventory.

 Requirements
 ------------